Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 - Free trial (no credit card required)

-- Multiple tags can be added to each item
+- Multiple tags

 - Use on smartphone possible through Android and iOS app